cde-ev/cdedb2/doc/source/Lodgement_Query.rst

   GROUP BY
       lodgement_id

-Where reserve condition is either "is_reserve = True", "is_reserve = False" or nothing, for regular, reserve, total inhabitants respectively.
+Where reserve condition is either "is_camping_mat = True", "is_camping_mat = False" or nothing, for regular, reserve, total inhabitants respectively.

 The Complete View